-Meredith Associate, Brand Marketing Executive Office division, New York
+Meredith Executive Director/Vice President, Brand Marketing Executive Office Division, New York

 I received my B.A. from Northwestern University, with a double major in Communications and Sociology.